 Active Fire Protection

-Active fire protection involves taking direct physical action to minimize the rate of fire spread.
+Active fire protection involves taking direct physical action to minimize the rate of fire spread, like upgrading your San Francisco fire alarm systems.
 Such systems include smoke control systems or fire sprinklers.

 It is important to hire an experienced fire alarm inspection company to regularly check if the alarms are functioning properly.
+With Aura Fire Safety, we will not only keep your building fire code compliant, we will assist you in finding the best San Francisco fire alarm system to fit your needs.
 Fire protection in San Francisco starts with Aura Fire Safety!